idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 3 TM options.md

 **Compare with target segment** = If enabled, this option shows the red “Different translation” warning in the TM tab for Exact matches.
 It can also be set for individual TMs after the right-click.

-**Recall memory**= Save the currently selected translation memory in a Total Recall database table.
+**Recall memory**= Recall the contents of the selected database table to this translation memory in the lexical context of the current project.
 Also available through Memory > Recall memory.
+This is the same as selecting a Total Recall table to recall from the Dashboard.

 **Store memory in Total Recall** = Save the currently selected translation memory in a Total Recall database table.
 Also available through Memory > Store memory in Total Recall.